PubConf/pubconf.github.io/_events/2022/oslo.md

 # The host of the show
 host:
   todd_gardner:
-    bio: "Putting the B back in RGB"
+    bio: "Connoisseur of fine JavaScript"
     image: "/assets/images/speakers/todd_gardner_2.jpg"

 # How many finalists can be voted for using the voting page